worldmaking/digm5010/index.md

 ## Homework Week 2

-Have a good read of [Golan Levin's Master thesis](http://www.flong.com/archive/texts/publications/thesis/index.html), and note down your thoughts and questions about it for our next coding session!
+1. Have a good read of [Golan Levin's Master thesis](http://www.flong.com/archive/texts/publications/thesis/index.html), and note down your thoughts and questions about it for our next coding session!

 How would you respond to the example challenge, *"Given a mobile point in space over a finite rectangular area, create a parametric drawing that illustrates repetition, variety, or rhythm."*?

+2. Sign up for an account on [Codepen](https://codepen.io/)

+If you have time, maybe take a shot at the Maeda proposal: *"Given a mobile point in space over a finite rectangular area, create a parametric drawing that illustrates repetition, variety, or rhythm."*

+(If you do, you can add it to your introduction slides below)

+3. Add your pages to the [Introduction Slides](#an-introduction):

 ## An introduction